Are You at Risk for Iodine Deficiency?

-Just this year, researchers at Mount Sinai Medical Center released numbers of pregnant women that may suffer from iodine deficiency—even with supplementation.
-(1)
+Researchers at Mount Sinai Medical Center recently released numbers of pregnant women that may suffer from iodine deficiency — even with supplementation.1

 According to researchers, more than one out of two pregnant women is at risk for iodine deficiency.
-And over 20% of these women already supplement with iodine.
+And over 20 percent of these women already supplement with iodine.

 What Is Iodine, and Why Do I Need It?

-Recently, researchers at McGill University in Montreal, Canada, reviewed 30 years of science and on average found that children who were deficient in iodine were 6.9 to 10.2 points lower on the IQ scale.
-(2)
+Recently, researchers at McGill University in Montreal, Canada, reviewed 30 years of science and on average found that children who were deficient in iodine were 6.9 to 10.2 points lower on the IQ scale.6

 Iodine for Health: Beyond the Thyroid